Questwalker/votv-modding-wiki/README.md

 ## Contributing
 Any form of contributing is welcomed and greatly appreciated!

-🥉 For smaller recommendations or those without experience writing, helpers can also help suggest changes or tweaks through direct message, email, or any of the contact methods provided [below](#contact).
+🥉 For smaller recommendations or those without experience writing, helpers can help suggest changes or tweaks through direct message, email, or any of the contact methods provided [below](#contact).

 🥈 For less technically-experienced writers, contributors can write their own pages or test out writing different things using any markdown editor [like this one](https://markdownlivepreview.com/).
 Any finished pages you've written can be sent to me using my discord or email provided [below](#contact).